MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 `set` block is converted into `global (variable) = (value)`.
 So you can use variables in every control blocks(not in expression blocks now).

 ## Macro
 Macro is similar to function in Programming Language.
 In fact, OteraEngine converts macros into Julia function internally.
+You can define different macro with the sae name as long as the arguments are different.
+If you write some functions with same name and arguments, macros other than the first would be ignored(In other words, method overwriting isn't supported).
 This is the example:
 ```html
 {% macro input(name, value="", type="text", size=20) %}